edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 When they inevitably sound bad I modify, replace and arrange until things sound better.

-The process is experimental in the *scientific* sense: there are a set of questions regarding a mixture of components (sounds), followed by an arduous sequences of tests of those hypotheses, which may involve the substitution
+I conceive of the process as experimental in a lossely _scientific_ sense: there are a set of questions regarding a mixture of components (sounds), followed by an arduous sequences of tests of those hypotheses, which may involve the substitution